If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Warts that grow on the soles of feet are known as plantar warts.
 These fleshy, grainy patches of raised skin are known for their characteristic tiny, black dots that appear at their centers.
 Plantar warts are caused by the contagious human papillomavirus (HPV) entering the feet through a crack in the skin.
 Unlike other types of warts, plantar warts grow inwards, which can make walking uncomfortable.
 Warts on the feet generally respond well to treatment.
 If you have plantar warts that are causing you pain or discomfort, are discolored, show signs of infection such as bleeding, scabbing, and pus drainage, or if you have diabetes or an immune deficiency, you should see a podiatrist who can treat the warts and teach you how to prevent recurrences.

 Plantar warts can be very uncomfortable.
 If you need your feet checked, contact Dr. Robert Hope from Riverside Podiatry.
-Our doctor will assist you with all of your foot needs.
+Our doctor will assist you with all of your foot and ankle needs.

 About Plantar Warts